 DenominatorNumber of live births and stillbirths among women residing in Utah.

-How Are We Doing?From 1999 through 2011, the Utah Birth Defect Network (UBDN) identified 15,042 affected newborn babies.
-Thus, approximately 1,157 affected babies are currently born each year in the state, for a rate of 22.7 per 1,000 births or approximately 2.3 of every 100 births.
+How Are We Doing?From 1999 through 2012, the Utah Birth Defect Network (UBDN) identified 16,380 affected newborn babies.
+Thus, approximately 1,170 affected babies are currently born each year in the state, for a rate of 22.8 per 1,000 births or approximately 2.3 of every 100 births.
 This figure does not include some common, milder conditions, as noted in the definition.
 With a broader inclusion of structural conditions, it has been estimated that the rate of birth defects is 3%, or 1 in 33 births.
 By including also developmental disabilities, which become apparent often only in the older or school-age child, such rate has been estimated to exceed 10% or more of births.
-Clinical review at UBDN of over 15,000 affected babies born from 1999 through 2011 has shown that 17.1% had identifiable genetic basis (chromosomal or single gene), and 0.4% had an environmental basis (including teratogens and maternal conditions such as uncontrolled diabetes).
+Clinical review at UBDN of over 16,000 affected babies born from 1999 through 2012 has shown that 16.4% had identifiable genetic basis (chromosomal or single gene), and 0.4% had an environmental basis (including teratogens and maternal conditions such as uncontrolled diabetes).
 A small fraction was due to other known factors including twinning (0.3%).
-In the remaining 82.3% of cases, the cause remained unknown.
+In the remaining 82.2% of cases, the cause remained unknown.
 Review of UBDN data shows that major birth defects in Utah are associated with 1.6 infant deaths per 1,000 live born infants, or approximately 30% of the total infant deaths in the state (5 per 1,000).
 Birth defects also disproportionately contribute to prematurity.
-In 2011, over 21% of babies born with birth defects in Utah were premature, compared to 9.5% of all babies born.
+In 2012, 25% of babies born with birth defects in Utah were premature, compared to 9.1% of all Utah babies born.
 Because of the efforts toward statewide folic acid education since 1995 through 2000 and national flour fortification in 1998, the UBDN had demonstrated a 50% reduction in neural tube defects.
 Since 2003, however, Utah rates of neural tube defects have increased.
-In contrast, oral facial clefts (cleft lip with and without palate, and cleft palate alone), which are among the highest reported, remain consistently high at 1 in 480 births (1995-2011; see Indicator Report on orofacial clefts).
+In contrast, oral facial clefts (cleft lip with and without palate, and cleft palate alone), which are among the highest reported, remain consistently high at 1 in 480 births (1995-2011; see [[a href="indicator/view/BrthDefOFC.html" Indicator Report on orofacial clefts]]).

 How Do We Compare With the U.S.?Overall comparisons of birth defect rates with the U.S. must be interpreted with caution because variations in selection, ascertainment, and reporting of birth defects in different states may create spurious differences (or obscure true differences) in birth defect occurrence.
-Some data from other states are available from the National Birth Defects Prevention Network (NBDPN) and are available on its website (www.nbdpn.org).
+Some data from other states are available from the National Birth Defects Prevention Network (NBDPN) and are available on its website ([http://www.nbdpn.org]).
 The overall rate of birth defects in Utah is generally in line with what is expected based on national and international experience.
 A common overall estimate of the birth defect rate is 3%, or 1 in 33 births.
 The slightly lower figure observed in Utah (2.3%, or 1 in 45 births) can be explained by the exclusion of certain common and mild defects from ascertainment by the UBDN.
-Overall, rates for specific birth defects are similar to that observed in programs with similar operating methods (e.g., the California Birth Defects Monitoring Program, the Metropolitan Atlanta Congenital Defects Program) with a two major differences.
-One difference is the rate of Down syndrome that is somewhat higher in Utah than in other parts of the U.S. (see Indicator Report on Down syndrome), and that is consistent with the reproductive patterns in Utah whereby a comparatively higher proportion of pregnancies occur in the later childbearing years than in other states.
-A second difference is the high rate of cleft lip and palate, which currently exceeds 1 in 500 births, and is higher than in other parts of the U.S., for reasons that are yet clear (see Indicator Report on orofacial clefts).
-No differences were observed between the maternal race/ethnicity specific prevalence estimates.
-However, women 35 years of age and older had a higher overall prevalence for birth defects (30.9 per 1,000 births) compared to women less than 35 years of age (22.1 per 1,000 births).
+Overall, rates for specific birth defects are similar to that observed in programs with similar operating methods (e.g., the California Birth Defects Monitoring Program, the Metropolitan Atlanta Congenital Defects Program) with two major differences.
+One difference is the rate of Down syndrome that is somewhat higher in Utah than in other parts of the U.S. (see [[a href="indicator/view/BrthDefDownSyn.html" Indicator Report on Down syndrome]]), and that is consistent with the reproductive patterns in Utah whereby a comparatively higher proportion of pregnancies occur in the later childbearing years than in other states.
+A second difference is the high rate of cleft lip and palate, which currently exceeds 1 in 500 births, and is higher than in other parts of the U.S., for reasons that are yet clear (see [[a href="indicator/view/BrthDefOFC.html" Indicator Report on orofacial clefts]]).
+No differences were observed between the maternal race/ethnicity specific prevalence estimates, with regard to overall birth defects.
+However, women 35 years of age and older had a higher overall prevalence for birth defects (31 per 1,000 births) compared to women less than 35 years of age (22.1 per 1,000 births).